Chapter 44

 Even though God performed many miraculous signs, such as the plague of locusts, it was not until the death of the Egyptians' first born did Pharaoh release the Israelites from their bondage.

-However, once Pharaoh realized that the Israelites left their homes and were walking out of Egypt to their inheritance, Pharaoh had another change of heart.
-Instead of keeping his word of allowing the Israelites to go free, he sent his army to destroy them.
+However, once Pharaoh realized that the Israelites left their homes and were walking out of Egypt, Pharaoh had another change of heart.
+Instead of keeping his word, he sent his army to destroy them.

 THE MIRACULOUS PASSAGE THROUGH THE RED SEA